Early Learning Centres at Calgary Public Library are free spaces for children ages zero to five to learn through play.

 - Up, Up, and Away at Saddletowne Library’s Calgary Foundation Early Learning Centre.

 - Explore Energy at Forest Lawn Library's Calgary Foundation Early Learning Centre.

 - Build and create at Signal Hill Library's Calgary Foundation Early Learning Centre.

 - Bird’s Eye View at Crowfoot Library's Calgary Foundation Early Learning Centre.

 Healthy development in early childhood sets the course for a child’s future, leads to kindergarten readiness, and prepares children for lifelong learning and success.
 Early Learning Centres are one piece of Calgary Public Library’s Early Learning Strategy.
 Learn more about what we’re doing to support early learning by reading our Early Learning Strategy.

 Calgary Public Library’s long-term goal is to have an Early Learning Centre in every library in Calgary.

-Four Calgary Foundation Early Learning Centres are set to open by the end of 2017, including Saddletowne Library, Forest Lawn Library, Signal Hill Library, and Crowfoot Library, thanks to a $1 million investment from the Calgary Foundation and an anonymous donor.
+Four Calgary Foundation Early Learning Centres opened from September to December 2017, including Saddletowne Library, Forest Lawn Library, Signal Hill Library, and Crowfoot Library, thanks to a $1 million investment from the Calgary Foundation and an anonymous donor.